godamartonaron/GODA_pyPPG/docs/_build/html/_sources/README.rst.txt

 All the python requirements are installed when the toolbox is installed, so there is no need for any additional commands.

-Validation and Benchmarking:
+Validation and Benchmarking
 -----------------------------

 For more details see the `Validation and Benchmarking <https://pyppg.readthedocs.io/en/latest/PPG_validation.html>`__

-Documentation:
+Documentation
 --------------

 https://pyppg.readthedocs.io/en/latest/

-The main components:
+The main components
 --------------------

 1. **Software**